AAS CanSat Competition Team Applications 20/21

-The AAS CanSat Competition team requires hard-working students with a desire to succeed.
+The AAS CanSat Competition Team requires hard-working students with a desire to succeed.
 Being part of the team is very demanding and students should expect to dedicate a lot of time to Manchester CanSat Project.
-Students will be expected to not only commit time to the AAS CanSat Competition, but to also provide help in our weekly workshops.
+Students will be expected to not only commit time to the AAS CanSat Competition, but to also provide help in our weekly workshops and outreach activities.
 Throughout the year, students can expect to be putting in 10-20 hours weekly to ensure the continued success of MCP.
 During peak periods this could go up to 30 hours.

 - Applications are only available for students currently studying at the University of Manchester,

 - We accept applications from students from both undergraduate degrees and graduate degrees (i.e. Masters and PhDs),

 - MCP is student-led and is organised on a voluntary basis.
 As a result, any students being disrespectful, aggressive or inappropriate will be excluded from the team,

 - Students are expected to be truthful on their application (applications are checked),